Quitting Tobacco & Vaping

 - Students can request a 30-minute appointment at Student Health to discuss tobacco cessation strategies and treatments.
 Student Health also offers the following patient education brochures: Smoking Cessation - Quit Plan and Medications and Smoking Cessation - Helping Others.

-- The Wellness Resource Center is a great place to become more informed about nicotine products, ask questions, and receive support if you're quitting nicotine.
+- The Health Promotion and Well-Being Center (The Well) is a great place to become more informed about nicotine products, ask questions, and receive support if you're quitting nicotine.
 Students are welcome to stop by the Well or contact email@example.com.

 - 1-800-QUIT-NOW offers free phone consultations and support for smoking cessation.
 Those who use this free resource are more likely to quit successfully.